Guru Ram Das: Guruship

-Ram Das become guru in 1574, at the age of 40, and held the office for 7 years.
-Guru Ram Das is credited with building the city of Amritsar.
+Jetha become guru on 30 August 1574, became known as Guru Ram Das, and held the office for seven years.

+He was the first of Guru Nanak's successors to rekindle ties with Sri Chand, Nanak's son, after a long period of strained relations between mainstream Sikhs and the Udasis.
+Sri Chand paid Guru Ram Das a visit in Amritsar, where he was lavishly received by the Guru on the outskirts of the city.
+When Sri Chand made a comment about Guru Ram Das' long beard, the Guru stated the beard is useful for wiping the feet of saints like him, and got-up to actually wipe the feet of Sri Chand with his beard.
+Sri Chand then realized why Guru Ram Das was worthy of occupying his father's spiritual seat after witnessing this action.

+The Guru was eventually joined by Bhai Gurdas, a familial relative of his predecessor whom was well-educated in religious, linguistic, and literary pursuits.
+Bhai Gurdas helped advance the Sikh cause during the time of Guru Ram Das.

+At some point, local Lahori Sikhs paid a visit to the Guru to engage in Kar Seva voluntary work and petitioned him to find time to pay a visit to his birth city.
+The Guru visited the city, he was warmly welcomed and gained more followers in the process.

+Founding of Amritsar and initiation of construction of the Harmandir Sahib complex

-Guru Ram Das is credited with founding the holy city of Amritsar in the Sikh tradition.
+Guru Ram Das is credited with founding and building the city of Amritsar in the Sikh tradition.
 Two versions of stories exist regarding the land where Guru Ram Das settled.
 In one based on a Gazetteer record, the land was purchased with Sikh donations, for 700 rupees from the owners of the village of Tung.

 According to the Sikh historical records, the site was chosen by Guru Amar Das and called Guru Da Chakk, after he had asked Guru Ram Das to find land to start a new town with a man made pool as its central point.
-After his coronation in 1574, and the hostile opposition he faced from the sons of Sri Guru Amar Das, Guru Ram Das founded the town named after him as "Ramdaspur".
+After his coronation in 1574, and the hostile opposition he faced from the sons of Guru Amar Das, Guru Ram Das founded the town named after him as "Ramdaspur".
 He started by completing the pool, and building his new official Guru centre and home next to it.
 He invited merchants and artisans from other parts of India to settle into the new town with him.
 The town expanded during the time of Guru Arjan financed by donations and constructed by voluntary work.
-The town grew to become the city of Amritsar, and the pool area grew into a temple complex after his son built the gurdwara Harmandir Sahib, and installed the scripture of Sikhism inside the new temple in 1604.
+The town grew to become the city of Amritsar, and the pool area grew into a temple complex after his son built the Gurdwara Harmandir Sahib, and installed the scripture of Sikhism inside the new gurdwara in 1604.

-The construction activity between 1574 and 1604 is described in Mahima Prakash Vartak, a semi-historical Sikh hagiography text likely composed in 1741, and the earliest known document dealing with the lives of all the ten Gurus.
+The construction activity between 1574 and 1604 is described in Mahima Prakash Vartak, a semi-historical Sikh hagiographical text likely composed in 1741, and the earliest known document dealing with the lives of all the ten Gurus.